bitmovin/bitmovin-player-ios-samples/README.md

 * If you are using the Google Cast SDK (`BasicCasting` or `AdvancedCasting`), make sure the following requirements are met:
 - Use a provisioning profile with `Access WiFi Information` enabled
 - The `NSBluetoothAlwaysUsageDescription` key is set in the `info.plist`
+- `BasicCasting` and `AdvancedCasting` use the local `GoogleCastSPMProxy` package, which exposes the manually distributed Google Cast 4.8.6 dynamic XCFramework through Swift Package Manager.
+Google announced in the [Cast SDK release notes](https://developers.google.com/cast/docs/release-notes) that 4.8.6 is the final CocoaPods release.
+Replace the proxy with the [official Google Cast iOS SDK repository](https://github.com/googlecast/google-cast-ios-sdk) once it provides a usable tagged Swift package.

 ## Documentation And Release Notes
 -   You can find the latest API documentation [here](https://bitmovin.com/docs/player/api-reference/ios/ios-sdk-api-reference-v3#/player/ios/3/docs/index.html).